juliuschanjq/juliuschanjq.github.io/_pages/about.md

 # Selected Experience

 ## 🤖  Source Contributions
-I have contributed to [Isomer](https://github.com/isomerpages) a Singapore-Based static website builder during my professional tenure at Open Goverment Products.
+I have actively contributed to [Isomer](https://github.com/isomerpages) a Singapore-Based static website builder during my professional tenure at Open Goverment Products.

 ## 📜 Research and Papers
-"I possess academic research experience spanning various topics, including internet addiction and the ethical implications of AI, such as facial recognition.
-This includes crafting conference papers, reports, and essays on these topics."
+I possess academic research experience spanning various topics, including internet addiction and the ethical implications of AI, such as facial recognition.
+This includes crafting conference papers, reports, and essays on these topics.

 ## 👨🏻‍🔬 Professional Experience

-Throughoth my professional experience, I have Worked as a Product Operations Executive at Open Government Products, Govtech Singapore, undergone an Apprenticeship Cybersecurity Specialist at NexusGuard, and a Customer Service Officer at DBS Bank.
+In my professional experience, I've held roles as a Product Operations Executive at Open Government Products, completed an Apprenticeship as a Cybersecurity Specialist at NexusGuard, and worked as a Customer Service Officer at DBS Bank.

 <!--
 ## 📚 Teaching and Community Contributions